idptools/goose/README.md

  • Fractions of amino acids (multiple fractions simultaneously)
  • End-to-end distance (Re) or radius of gyration (Rg)

  **2.** Generate sequences by *sequence optimization*.
-This is a new approach for sequence  or variant generation in GOOSE.
+There are many predefined properties you can optimzie towards.
 In addition, you can **define your own functions to design sequences**!
-This is the mechanism by which you can design IDRs that interact with themselves or other IDRs.

 **3.** Generate IDR variants.
 There are now 16 different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.